About the Vintage Master Class:

 Max laughed and said, “There are about a dozen young girls in my house.
 But I’ll go check and see.”

 He came back in, shook me awake to inquire if there was an Ann.
 Of course, I woke her up to tell her it was probably her mother.
 Why did she come so early?
 As Max tells it, Ann came flying out the door with all her belongings clutched to her chest.
-As she raced up to the car, her mother got out, shrieked, gave her a huge hug, asked, “Are you ok, baby???”
+As she raced up to the car, her mother got out, shrieked, gave her a huge hug, asking, “Are you ok, baby???”

 Ann nodded and then, WHAMMO!
 Ann’s mother slapped her right there and then.
 Max was stunned.
 Apparently Ann forgot to mention to her mother that this was an overnight get together!!
 These were the days long before cell phones, and it was very hard to keep track of your teenagers!!
 Despite the dramatic end to the party, we had a fabulous time.
 Although there were a few more glitches: